 It is said that investment agreement arbitration lasts two to four years on average and requires tens of millions to hundreds of millions of yen.
-Therefore, whether or not to apply for arbitration of a dispute is determined by taking such cost-effectiveness into consideration.
+Therefore, whether to apply for arbitration of a dispute is determined by taking such cost-effectiveness into consideration.
 Consequently, what are to be submitted to arbitration are often cases involving a massive amount of investment, such as those concerning infrastructure development or resource development.
-In many cases, instead of actually submitting a case to arbitration, that possibility is frequently used as leverage to favorably advance a negotiation toward reconciliation.
-The "Saluka v.
-Czech Republic" case is the only publicized case where a Japanese company resorted to investment agreement arbitration.
+In many cases, instead of actually submitting a case to arbitration, that possibility frequently is used as leverage to favorably advance a negotiation toward reconciliation.
+There are two cases where a Japanese company resorted to investment agreement arbitration (the "Saluka v.
+Czech Republic" case and the case concerning renewable energy).
 Some companies choose to make investments via a company in a third country, considering whether or not there are any applicable investment agreements, in addition to any preferential tax treatments.

 Comparing the characteristics of arbitration under the ICSID Convention and arbitration in accordance with the rules of the UNCITRAL, the former is rather convenient.
 Because ICSID is established under the World Bank, it has a high availability of meeting rooms and lists of arbitrator candidates, as well as clearly defined standard charges (for example, the registration fee for ICSID arbitration submission is 25,000 dollars, the operation fee after commencing arbitration is 20,000 dollars, compensation per arbitrator is 3,000 dollars a day, and the like).
-Furthermore, when using ICSID, if the government of the host country refuses to enforce the arbitration award, it may face the suspension of World Bank loans, so the arbitration award has been enforced in almost all cases.
-Moreover, as mentioned above, the ICSID Convention provides the specific annulment procedures for the awards of ICSID arbitrations
+Furthermore, when using

+ICSID, if the government of the host country refuses to enforce the arbitration award, it may face the suspension of World Bank loans, so the arbitration award has been enforced in almost all cases.
+Moreover, as mentioned above, the ICSID Convention provides the specific annulment procedures for the awards of ICSID arbitrations.

 In the case of arbitration in accordance with the rules of the UNCITRAL, domestic courts of the place of arbitration are supposed to intervene on the occasion of annulment, as in the case of ordinary commercial arbitration, and the selection of arbitrators can be more flexible than in the case of ICSID.
 Costs may be higher or lower depending on how procedures actually progress, but while the ICSID arbitration process is managed to some extent by the ICSID secretariat, UNCITRAL arbitration is not supposed to have a secretariat, and therefore in many cases the Permanent Court of Arbitration (PCA) is requested to act as a secretariat.
-How to share arbitration costs among the disputing parties (investors and the respondent country) is to be determined by an arbitral tribunal unless the parties reach a special agreement.
+How to share arbitration costs among the disputing parties (investors and the respondent state) is to be determined by an arbitral tribunal unless the parties reach a special agreement.
 There has been a case where the losing party was required to bear all the costs (in the case of UNCITRAL arbitration, the losing party generally the costs).